2016–17 Euro Hockey Tour

 The 2016–17 Euro Hockey Tour is the 21st season of Euro Hockey Tour.
 It started on 3 November 2016 and lasted until 30 April 2017.
 It consisted of Karjala Tournament, Channel One Cup, Sweden Hockey Games and Czech Hockey Games.

 Total standings

 Karjala Tournament

-The Karjala Cup was played between 3–6 November 2016.
+The Karjala Cup was played between 3 and 6 November 2016.
 Five of the matches were played in Helsinki, Finland, and one match in Plzeň, Czech Republic.
 Tournament was won by Russia.

 Channel One Cup

-The Channel One Cup was played between 15–18 December 2016.
+The Channel One Cup was played between 15 and 18 December 2016.
 Five of the matches were played in Russia, and one match in Helsinki, Finland.
 Tournament was won by Sweden.

 Sweden Hockey Games

-The 2017 Sweden Hockey Games was played between 9–12 February 2017.
+The 2017 Sweden Hockey Games was played between 9 and 12 February 2017.
 Five of the matches are played in Gothenburg, Sweden, and one match in Saint Petersburg, Russia.

 Czech Hockey Games

-The 2017 Czech Hockey Games was played between 27–30 April 2017.
+The 2017 Czech Hockey Games was played between 27 and 30 April 2017.
 Five of the matches are played in České Budějovice, Czech Republic, and one match in Stockholm, Sweden.